Hyperbolic embedding of infinite-dimensional convex bodies: Abstract

 \section{Abstract}

-In this article, we use the second intrinsic volume to define a metric on the space of homothetic classes of Gau{\ss}ian bounded convex bodies in a separable real Hilbert space.
+In this article, we use the second intrinsic volume to define a metric on the space of homothety classes of Gau{\ss}ian bounded convex bodies in a separable real Hilbert space.
 Using kernels of hyperbolic type, we can deduce that this space is isometrically embedded into an infinite-dimensional real hyperbolic space.
-Applying Malliavin calculus, it is possible to adapt integral geometry for convex bodies in infinite dimensions.
-Moreover, we give a new formula for computing second intrinsic volumes of convex bodies and offer a description of the completion for the hyperbolic embedding of Gau{\ss}ian bounded convex bodies with dimension at least two and thus answer a question asked by Debin and Fillastre \cite{debin2018hyperbolic}.
+Applying the Malliavin calculus, it is possible to adapt integral geometry for convex bodies in infinite dimension.
+Moreover, we give a new formula for computing the second intrinsic volumes of convex bodies and a characterisation of the equality case of Alexandrov-Fenchel inequality in infinite dimension, offering a description of the completion for the hyperbolic embedding of Gau{\ss}ian bounded convex bodies with dimension at least two and thus answering a question asked by Debin and Fillastre \cite{debin2018hyperbolic}.